sidmodz/Blockchain-Projects/README.md

 This project demonstrates how to write, deploy, and interact with **Solidity smart contracts** using Web3.py.

 **Key Features:**

 ✅ Solidity contract to store and update user **name** and **age**
 ✅ Compilation and deployment on **Base Sepolia**
 ✅ Interaction via Web3.py (read/write operations)
 ✅ Secure **contract execution** with proper validation

 ---

 ## **⚠️ Security Notes**
 🔒 **Never expose private keys** in public repositories.
 Use `.env` files or a secure vault.
-🔒 All smart contract transactions should be tested on the **Base Sepolia testnet** before deploying on the mainnet.